windhooked/go-serial/README.md

 go-serial
 =========

-forked of github.com/jacobsa/go-serial/serial now with XON XOFF flow control on windows This is a package that allows you to read from and write to serial ports in Go.
+A fork from github.com/jacobsa/go-serial/serial to add XON XOFF flow control in windows

+TODO implement same for other platforms

 Use
 ---